 Once you’re sure you have the right size, be sure the position is correct.
-Make sure you put the flange on straight.
+Take care that you put the flange on straight.

 2. Low and slow

-When you turn on your pump, start with a lower suction setting and gradually work your way up to a stronger suction that is comfortable to you.
+When you turn on your electric pump, start with a lower suction setting and gradually work your way up to a stronger suction that is comfortable to you.

 3. Watch the clock